wlad031/money-transfer-service/README.md

 | GET    | `​/transaction​/{id}`          | Returns transaction details by it's ID |
 | POST   | `​/transaction`               | Creates new transaction |

+Moreover, all available endpoints are in the `requests.http` file.
+It could be really useful when using JetBrains IDEs.

+##### Basic scenario

+Basic scenario is:
+1. create a couple of accounts
+2. deposit some money to the accounts using transactions with null senderId
+3. create some transactions between accounts
+4. check account balances